-All Huel products are 100% vegan.
-We thoroughly assess our ingredients and the processes we use to make Huel and whenever we identify potential routes of allergen contamination we will first take steps to eliminate the possibility of any contamination of our product.
+All Huel Products are 100% vegan.
+We thoroughly assess our ingredients and the processes we use to make Huel Products and whenever we identify potential routes of allergen contamination we will first take steps to eliminate the possibility of any contamination of our product.
 However, where it is not possible to remove the risk we will clearly highlight any allergens that might be present on our product packaging in line with current UK and EU food safety guidelines.
 Please see our product pages and/or product packaging for product specific allergen advice.

 When we assess allergen risk we work to the EU recognised allergens as follows:

 However, we recognise that individuals can have allergies to any protein in any ingredient therefore if you have a specific allergy that is outside of the remit above, please contact us directly and we will do our best to guide you on which products are suitable.